rajeshkumarmittapelly/Devops_cicd/README.md

-# DevOps project with Git, Jenkins & Docker on AWS EC2
+# DevOps with Git, Jenkins & Docker on AWS EC2

 1. Launch an EC2 instance for Docker host